Direct Indexing for Tax Management

 What if you could own the SP 500 but harvest tax losses on individual stocks throughout the year?
 That is direct indexing - owning the individual components of an index rather than an ETF, enabling continuous tax-loss harvesting that can add 30 basis points annually to after-tax returns (Parametric, 2023).
 For high earners in taxable accounts, the tax savings can exceed the higher management fees.

-The durable lesson: Direct indexing is not about beating the market.
+The lesson worth internalizing: Direct indexing is not about beating the market.
 It is about harvesting losses you cannot access inside an ETF.
 The strategy shines when you have large capital gains to offset or expect to have them in the future.

 How Direct Indexing Works